Respect Network Events.

 - Explore the relationship between culture and other factors influencing clients’ use and justifications for domestic violence

-- Practice motivating clients to choose to change their dangerous and abusive behaviours while supporting their right to maintain a sense of cultural identity
+- Use practices to motivate clients to choose to change dangerous and abusive behaviours while supporting their right to maintain a sense of cultural identity

-- Develop appropriate and holistic response pathways which respect clients right to a cultural identity
+- Develop appropriate and holistic responses which respect service users‘ right to a cultural identity

 Who is this course suitable for?